 I can only imagine the hope that hearing an USAR (Urbans Search And Rescue) dog bark brought those who were trapped under the rubble.

-Dogs provided comfort to their loved ones, some panicked and ran away.
+During the earthquake, many dogs provided comfort to their loved ones, although some panicked and ran away.
 Others were injured and found by strangers who footed the vet bills.
 There is a dog who alerts the family to aftershocks before the humans can feel them.
 I am allowed to share this excerpt from the Quake Dogs regarding Guinness.

 “Guinness, a six-year-old Irish wolfhound, is named for his “creamy top and big body” rather than his drinking abilities.
 However, on Friday afternoons, he used to be found at the Carlton Club, where he downed a pint of beer in under a minute.
 After his pint, he would lie on a mat by the front door, where everyone who entered had to step over his not insignificant 80-kilogram body.

 Guinness’s owner, Sean, describes him as a ‘magnet,’ which can be handy for meeting people at the pub on a Friday night.
 But for the first five years of Guinness’s life, this magnetic personality was seldom obvious, as he had a daily routine where everyone en route was used to seeing this monster of a dog.